 Getting started in real estate will take you one significant step closer to building wealth.
 But how does real estate investing for beginners really work?
 Where do you start?
 How much money do you need?

 As someone who wasn’t raised with old money by parents who own several real estate investment properties, I had these questions myself.
-I’ve built enough savings to feel comfortable, started investing in the stock market, but real estate had always felt too far from my reach until I decided to learn the ins and outs of it.

 - What Is Real Estate